Psychosynthesis/Eraser/README.md

  In the current session, you will be able to install unsigned extensions until you restart firefox.

  For build extensions run `bash build.sh` from the main directory of this repository.
-Or just manually pack the files in the directory corresponding to the browser into a zip archive (for Firefox you need to change its extension to `.xpi`).
+Or just manually copy shared libs in a both browser dirs and pack the files in the directory corresponding to the browser into a zip archive (for Firefox you need to change its extension to `.xpi`).

 Shared constants and settings helpers live in `src/shared/constants.js`, `src/shared/settings.js`, and `src/shared/settingsUtils.js`.
 During `bash build.sh`, they are copied into each browser package as `common/constants.js`, `common/settings.js`, and `common/settingsUtils.js` before zipping and removed again after the archives are created, so generated browser-local copies should not be committed.
 For unpacked debugging from `src/chrome` or `src/firefox`, run `bash build.sh --keep-shared` first to leave those temporary copies in place.